balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 I ran into a strange issue with prediction certainity and I don't understand, why.
 Maybe it is a numerical stability issue.
 First, I have used a model from a different training session with a validation accuracy of 96%.
 It performed 93.5% accuracy on test set and 57% on external test set (7 signs) with approx 50% 40% 30% softmax results on first three largest values shown with topk.
 This state is saved under the name 'lenet' Then I messed up everything and had problems restoring it, so I trained my model again.
 I changed just the epoch from from 32 to 36 nothing else.
 The state is saved under 'lenet5'.
-This last training was included in this writeup had a validation accuracy of 95.7%, test accuracy of 94.5% and 75% accuracy on external test set.
+This last training was included in this writeup has a validation accuracy of 95.7%, test accuracy of 94.5% and 75% accuracy on external test set.
 Softmax topk showed almost 100% certainity on every external signs...
 I changed all the external signs to another ones, and included a "chicken warning" sign to self-check the model.
 Resulted 75% accuracy with almost 100% certainity on them(on the misclassified too!) but on the chicken-warning-sign, the model thought it is 75% "Right-of-way at the next intersection" or perhaps 25% "Beware of ice/snow" or something else.

 Also strange that the misclassified image had no difficulties with angle, brightness or else.